ModCord/message-parser/README.md

 **\_parseEmoji** - *Used internally by the library*

-Parse the custom emoji, both animated and not, and returns an array of 1 (custom emoji, non animated, it's the emoji's id) or 2 elements (first the `a` emoji specific for animated emojis, and then the second its the emoji's id).
+Parse the custom emoji, both animated and not, and returns an array of 1 (custom emoji, non animated, it's the emoji's id) or 2 elements (first - an `a` string, specific for animated emojis & then the second it's the emoji's id).
 ```js
 EmojiParser._parseEmoji(<Content - String>);
 ```